topperc/p-ext-intrinsics/source/index.md

 ## Packed 32-bit Intrinsics

 The intrinsic interface is designed as much as possible to be source code portable between RV32 and RV64.
-This does necessarily mean it is performance portable.
+This does not necessarily mean it is performance portable.
 Intrinsics operating on 32-bit and 64-bit types are provided for both RV32 and RV64.

 | Prototype                                                                           | Instruction                           | Notes                                              |